Get to know Zach

 "If I get that I sound like or look like Josh Gad one more time, I’m going to lose my mind.
 So probably that.
 I also have the same name as the 12th president."

-Zach Taylor is entering his third season as a part of Lux.
-He is a senior at Towson University studying Vocal Performance, where he studies voice with tenor Dr. Min Jin.
+Zach Taylor just completed his third season with Lux.
+He is a junior at Towson University studying Vocal Performance, where he studies voice with tenor Dr. Min Jin.
 At Towson, he has sung with the University Chorale and Men’s Chorus, as well as their Music for the Stage program.
 He also sang as a part of Childrensong of New Jersey for five years, traveling with them on tours to Denver and Boston.
 Recently, he performed the role of Don Basilio in Mozart’s Le Nozze di Figaro, and will be performing in an operatic production of The Three Little Pigs.
-He has had past experience in musical theatre as well, performing in musicals such as Oklahoma!
+He has had experience in musical theatre as well, performing in musicals such as Oklahoma!
 (Jud Fry), The Addams Family (Uncle Fester), Peter Pan (Smee), The Drowsy Chaperone (Robert Martin), and The 25th Annual Putnam County Spelling Bee (William Barfée twice, Leaf Coneybear once) (Yes, three times!).
 He is also a brother of Phi Mu Alpha Sinfonia at Towson, serving as their music director, and sings tenor one in the all-male chamber group Quorus, where he serves as their Outreach Coordinator.

 News & Updates